Corkagh Park

 Corkagh offers a wealth of amenities: Exercise equipment and a cycle track.

-A fantastic new playground complete with 'mill themed' water-play, sand pits and zip line was opened recently.
+A fantastic new playground complete with sand pits and zip line was opened in recent years.
 There is a dedicated dog run.
 Numerous sports are catered for including soccer and Gaelic pitches.
 There are baseball and cricket fields.
+During summer there are exercise classes held at the park and details are usually posted near the car parks.

 Prior to the 19th century much of Corkagh would have been covered in trees.
 Wood was a valuable crop at that time!
 The Finlay family planted many wonderful specimen trees in the early 19th century including Corkaghs tallest: a Sequoia.